-Fish consumption also decreased as travel time to urban centres increased, but at a faster rate for dried fish (Fig. 2B), likely reflecting positive effects of market access on dietary diversity (62, 63).
+The probability of fish consumption also decreased as travel time to urban centres increased, but at a faster rate for dried fish (Fig. 3B), likely reflecting positive effects of market access on dietary diversity (62, 63).
 Fresh fish thus persisted relatively further from urban centres (but at lower consumption than dried fish), possibly due to rural access to rivers and smaller temporal lakes and wetlands that were not captured in our freshwater distance variable (Methods).
 As LSMS surveys did not record fish species or production sources (wild/farmed), we assumed that dried fish were represented by our nutrient analysis (e.g., wild-caught, small-bodied pelagic fishes, reef-associated species), whereas fresh fish consumption was likely represented by different species and sources (e.g. larger-bodied species, frozen fish imports, aquaculture).
-Fish consumption may therefore correlate with fisheries production levels, suggesting that LSMS data could be used to explore influence of seasonality, fishery status, and fishing effort on diets.
+Household fish consumption may therefore correlate with fisheries production levels, suggesting that LSMS data could be used to explore influence of seasonality, fishery status, and fishing effort on diets.
 Nevertheless, the widespread distribution and consumption of dried fish, from a smaller supply base than fresh, further underlines the importance of marine and inland fisheries in supporting diet quality (64), particularly for rural communities that may lack access to other animal-source foods (31).

-Figure 2 | Drivers of dried fish consumption across six countries.
+Figure 3 | Drivers of dried fish consumption across six countries.
 Points are the median posterior effect size of covariates in dried and fresh fish consumption models, showing the probability of a household consuming fish for A) country intercepts and B) covariate effect sizes.
 Thick and thin lines are 50% and 95% highest posterior density intervals (HPDI), respectively.

-Figure 3 | Change in dried and fresh fish consumption with geographic and socioeconomic covariates.
+Figure 4 | Change in the probability of dried and fresh fish consumption with geographic and socioeconomic covariates.
 Panels show A) distance to marine water, B) distance to inland water, C) proximity to urban centre, D) household wealth and E) household size, where lines are the median posterior predicted probability that a household consumed dried (orange) or fresh fish (green) (shading = 50% and 95% posterior density intervals).
 Household wealth represents monthly expenditure (0 = lowest, 1 = highest), standardized separately for each country.
 Each posterior prediction holds other covariates at their mean (0).
 Inset histograms show distribution of observed data.
 See Fig. S8 for equivalent panels for low and high household wealth households.

 Dietary studies of fish consumption confirm that most dried fish species in these countries include the species that we sampled, particularly Rastrineobola argentea and Sardinella species (Table S1), enabling us to estimate population-level nutrient intakes from dried fish.
-Scaling modelled estimates of household dried fish consumption rates (Fig. 2, Methods) to recent population estimates, we estimate that dried fish is consumed (weekly) by up to 144 million people [95% HPDI: 132-155 million] in Côte D’Ivoire, Malawi, Nigeria, Senegal, Tanzania, and Uganda, and is 54% higher than fresh fish consumption (weekly fresh fish consumption by 94 million people, 95% HPDI: 85-103 million).
+Scaling modelled estimates of the prevalence of household dried fish consumption (Fig. 3, Methods) to recent population estimates, we estimate that dried fish is consumed (weekly) by up to 144 million people [95% HPDI: 132-155 million] in Côte D’Ivoire, Malawi, Nigeria, Senegal, Tanzania, and Uganda, reaching 54% more people than fresh fish (weekly fresh fish consumption by 94 million people, 95% HPDI: 85-103 million).
 The high nutrient density and consumption by households across gradients in proximity to fisheries suggest that dried fish are important contributors to critical nutrient requirements for 35% (95% HPDI: 32-38%) of people living in these six countries.
 Though we were unable to assess dried fish consumption by households in other countries in Africa, our analysis spanned marine and inland fisheries, and included households across rural/urban gradients, in diverse cultural and socioeconomic contexts.
-As such, we expect that dried fish consumption rates were similarly high in other countries that have access to small fish catch (from fisheries and trade) and cultural history of drying, smoking, and other preservation methods (8, 65).
+As such, we expect that dried fish consumption is similarly prevalent in other countries that have access to small fish catch (from fisheries and trade) and cultural history of drying, smoking, and other preservation methods (8, 65).

 Sustaining dried fish catches and value chains